1872 United States presidential election: Table of results

 (a) These candidates received votes from Electors who were pledged to Horace Greeley, who died before the electoral votes were cast.

 (b) Brown's vice-presidential votes were counted, but the presidential votes for Horace Greeley were rejected since he was ineligible for the office of President due to his death.

 (c) See Breakdown by ticket below.

 (d) The 14 electoral votes from Arkansas and Louisiana were rejected.
-Had they not been rejected, Grant would have received 300 electoral votes out of a total of 366, well in excess of the 184 required to win, and he would have became the first candidate to receive over 300 electoral votes.
+Had they not been rejected, Grant would have received 300 electoral votes out of a total of 366, well in excess of the 184 required to win, and he would have become the first candidate to receive 300 or more electoral votes.